aceuganda/R_Bioconductor/R_intro/Exercises/README.md

     * Use R to count the number of characters in `x`.
     * Extract the word "Bioinformatics" from `x`.
     * Combine `x` and `y` to form the statement "Bioinformatics at Makerere, Semester I 2020".

+## Working with data frames

+For this exercise, we shall use the `HairEyeColor` dataset also available in the R package `datasets` to answer the following questions.
+The data shows the distribution of hair and eye color and sex in 592 statistics students.
+Type `?HairEyeColor` on the console to go through the documentation for details about this dataset.
+You can access it here.

+1. Import the dataset, check the structure and obtain a statistical summary of the data.

+2. Extract data of each column and assign it to a variable.
+For each variable, obtain basic statistics and check for agreement/disagreement with results obtained in (1) above.

+3. Obtain the number of female students with Black or Red Hair.

+4. Obtain the number of male students whose eye color is not Blue.

+5. Create a new dataset `df2` by adding a new column called 'average_age' containing random numbers between 15 and 45.

+6. Create another dataframe, `df3` consisting of 20 randomly selected rows from the dataframe in `df2`.

+7. Change the column name 'Sex' to 'Gender' in `df2`.

+8. Combine dataframes `df2` and `df3` using different merge strategies (such as inner, outer, left, right).
+Confirm that the dimension of each of the joins is what would be expected.